MCTeamPotato/RotCurse/README.md

 - Whether to render Desinfection & Zombification's icon/ambient particles.
 - Desinfection's duration.
 - Zombificarion's duration is a random number generated from configurable maximum and minimum values.
+## Note
+Zombification effect gained from `/effect` command will not process properly, it can only work on zombie-like entities infection.